sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 ### Behaviour of the Rosenblat Perceptron

-Because the formula of the perceptron is basically a hyperplane, we can only classify lineary seperable features.
+Because the formula of the perceptron is basically a hyperplane, we can only classify things into two classes which are lineary seperable.
+A first class with things above the hyper-plane and a second class with things below the hyper-plane.

-==wat kunnen we hier nog meer zeggen? misschien deze tekst wamenvoegen met de tekst hierboven==

 ### Formalising some things: a few definitions